DataDog/hiring-engineers/answers.md

 We will use *Threshold Alert* as the detection method, because we have already had a specific level 0.9 as a threshold for values of the metric.

 Next, select the metric *test.support.random* from *role:test* as the monitoring object, where *role:test* is the tag of our agent.
-We select *simple alert* because we only monitor one metric of a single agent.
+We select *simple alert* because we only monitor one metric of the single agent.

 Hence, the settings of the first two sections are shown as:
 ![monitor_s1](./screenshots/monitor_1.png)